Skip to content

 The solve will invest only if it has an array of invest_periods set, telling the periods where it is allowed to make investment decisions.
 In a multi solve investment model (rolling investments) it can be useful to separately set invest_realized_periods so that the investment results get reported only from the chosen periods from each solve (in order to avoid overlapping reporting of investment decisions that are replaced by investment decisions in later solves).
 Furthermore, realized_periods will define the solves and periods from which the dispatch results are output into results.

-First, the investment parameters need to be included both for the battery_inverter and battery objects:
+First, the investment parameters need to be included both for the battery_inverter and battery entities:

 • invest_method - the modeller has options to limit the investment and retirement.
 Options are not_allowed, invest, retire or invest and retire.
 These have the sub options of no limit invest_no_limit, limit the amount per period: invest_period, limit the total amount invested invest_total or limit both the total investment and the investment per period invest_period_total.